Stop ASAP Processing Debt Collection Harassment

 Collectors Cannot:

-If they is breaking any of these rules, you have legal recourse.
+If you believe they may be violating any of these rules, you have legal recourse.

-Signs That ASAP Processing May Be Breaking the Law
+Signs That ASAP Processing May Be Violating the Law

 Calling you 3+ times daily Harassment